-At the regional level, there has been considerable progress in building regional partnerships and networks which contributed to greater coherence and more effective coordination of regional support to national-level HFA implementation.
+At the regional level, there has been considerable progress in building regional partnerships and networks, which contributed to greater coherence and more effective coordination of regional support to national-level HFA implementation.
 Of particular mention is the ISDR Asia Partnership, which has expanded in 2007 from the original six members to approximately 20, encompassing UN agencies, intergovernmental and other regional organizations.
+Also the number of regional disaster reduction frameworks and programmes has In Southeast Asia, a strengthened political commitment for disaster reduction resulted in the inclusion of disaster risk reduction as part of the priorities of the ASEAN Agreement on Disaster Management and Emergency Response (ADMER) in 2005 and the ASEAN Regional Programme on Disaster Management.

-Also the number of regional disaster reduction frameworks and programmes has increased over the past two years, e.g., under ASEAN (Association of Southeast Asian Nations), SAARC (South Asian Association for Regional Cooperation), SOPAC (Pacific Islands Applied Geoscience Commission) and others, which all address one or more of the core priorities for action under the HFA.
+increased over the past two years, e.g., under ASEAN (Association of Southeast Asian Nations), SAARC (South Asian Association for Regional Cooperation), SOPAC (Pacific Islands Applied Geoscience Commission) and others, which all address one or more of the core priorities for action under the HFA.
 In the Pacific, the Leaders adopted a regional Pacific Framework for Action for Disaster Risk Management in 2005 which constitutes a well-developed policy framework for disaster risk reduction that is in line with the HFA and links disaster risk reduction to development.
 In South Asia, the creation of the SAARC Disaster Management Centre in 2006 and the SAARC strategic framework on disaster reduction build on progress already made at the national level to provide additional support for the cross-fertilization of national efforts.
 In Southeast Asia, a strengthened political commitment for disaster reduction resulted in the inclusion of disaster risk reduction as part of the priorities of the ASEAN Agreement on